 (xiii) Company’s plans for an air monitoring system, which shall comply with all applicable Governmental Requirements (the “Air Monitoring System”).

 (b) (c)Company shall apply for and obtain all Required Authorizations, including, without limitation, a new solid waste management facility permit from the Virginia Department of Environmental Quality (“VDEQ”), pursuant to the requirements of § 10.1-1408.1 of the Code of Virginia (1950) (the “Permit”).
 Prior to submitting an application for the Permit to VDEQ, Company shall submit such application to the County for review, comment, and approval.
-Upon the County’s approval of the Permit application, Company shall submit and comment.
-Upon Company’s submission of such application to VDEQ, and upon receipt of VDEQ’s draft or proposed Permit, Company shall submit the same to the County for review, and comment, and approval; and this process shall be repeated until both VDEQ and the County approve approves the draft or proposed Permit.
-In addition, Company agrees that, in the event the County proposes any changes to any application for the Permit or any other Required Authorization that would enhance structural or operational standards with respect to the Landfill, Company will include such changes in such application or otherwise in its plans and specifications for the Landfill.
+Upon the County’s approval of the Permit application, Company shall submit In addition, Company agrees that, in the event the County proposes any changes to any application for the Permit or any other Required Authorization that would enhance structural or operational standards with respect to the Landfill, Company will include such changes in such application or otherwise in its plans and specifications for the Landfill.

 (d) Company shall obtain, at its sole cost and expense, a landfill or closure bond that is sufficient to cover closure costs and post-closure monitoring and remediation costs with respect to the Landfill; and in any event, such bond shall meet all requirements set forth by VDEQ.